hbctraining/Intro-to-shell-flipped/lessons/02_wildcards_shortcuts.md

 ---

 ## Learning Objectives
-- How do you access the shell?
-- How do you use it?
-  - Getting around the Unix file system
-  - looking at files
-  - manipulating files
-  - automating tasks
-- What is it good for?
+- Become efficient when using the command-line interface (save time and prevent errors!)
+  - Describe the use of tab completion when writing paths
+  - Describe the use of the asterisk `*` wildcard when selecting multiple items
+  - List a few shortcuts

 ### Saving time with tab completion, wildcards and other shortcuts